OsirisTerje/osiristerje.github.io/content/archive/2018-07-08-vsix-based-test-adapters-to-be-deprecated-in-visual-studio-for-c-and-visual-basic-to-speed-up-testing.md

 ---
 Test Adapters come in two flavors, VSIX based and Nuget based.
 The VSIX based are installed as extensions to Visual Studio and therefore will apply to all solutions you load, The Nuget based adapter packages must be installed at least into one project in your solution and will only work for that solution.

-All versions of Visual Studio have supported both flavors, but from <strong>Visual Studio 2017 Update 15.8 (Preview 4) the VSIX based adapters for C# and Visual Basic will be deprecated</strong>.
+All versions of Visual Studio have supported both flavors, but from **Visual Studio 2017 Update 15.8 (Preview 4) the VSIX based adapters for C# and Visual Basic will be deprecated**.

-Also, you will need to install the nuget test adapter package into <strong>all</strong> test projects.
+Also, you will need to install the nuget test adapter package into **all** test projects.
 See below for details.

 One of the reasons for this, is that you can gain a significant speed increase especially when you execute just a few tests out of many.
 Since test execution speed is very essential to a good development flow this should be greatly appreciated.